leem919/Win11-Win10-Downgrade/README.md

 10. Wait for a little while and the desktop should appear.
 If not, try rebooting the computer or signing out and then waiting.
 You might be able to sign out by pressing the Windows key

-11. Go back to the scripts and run ClearStateRepo.bat, enter Y when prompted to stop the State Repository service
+11. Go back to the scripts and run ClearStateRepo.bat, enter Y when prompted to stop the State Repository service.
+This will wipe the state repository for all the UWP packages and then regenerate it under Windows 10.
+That fixes the start menu and apps opening

 12. When done, restart the computer by clicking on desktop and hitting alt+F4

 13. Sign back in with your password, you might be prompted to choose your privacy settings again

-14. When on the desktop, hit Win+R and enter "wsreset -i", wait for the Microsoft Store to fully install
+14. When on the desktop, hit Win+R and enter "wsreset -i".
+This will repair the Microsoft Store.
+Wait for it to fully install

-15. Go back to the scripts, right-click WinPkgRereg.ps1, and run with PowerShell
+15. Go back to the scripts, right-click WinPkgRereg.ps1, and run with PowerShell.
+This will Remove and re-register all of the UWP packages and bring back most of your apps.

 When it completes, you will have a list of failed packages that you can either try reinstalling yourself or ignoring if you don't need them.
 Some apps may need to be uninstalled and redownloaded from the store if they don't work right.
 You can go to Settings > App in the Xbox app to fix some missing dependencies there.